Abdurr224/Investigation-Queries/README.md

-Potential user account compromise
+Potential user account compromise:
-Sign In Decomposition now in the query packs as a click to run.
+Sign In Decomposition now in sentinel query packs as a click to run.
 Currently set to look for "Potential Compromise" alerts from latest

 - Narrative based Summary